methane/pyconjp2012-gevent-slide/slides.en.md

 #nonblocking with Tornado

-It makes easy event driven programming.
+It makes event driven programming easy

     !python
     from tornado import ioloop, iostream